-The Sisters of Notre Dame de Namur came to the San Francisco Bay Area from their mission schools in Oregon.
-While visiting the Bay Area they established an institute of higher learning, College of Notre Dame in San Jose, California.
+The Sisters of Notre Dame de Namur come to the San Francisco Bay Area from their mission schools in Oregon and establish the College of Notre Dame in San Jose, California.

 The College of Notre Dame chartered as the first college in the state of California authorized to grant the baccalaureate degree to women.

 The musical performance program begins with the building of a separate Conservatory of Music in San Jose that eventually becomes part of the university.

 The Sisters of Notre Dame de Namur purchase Ralston Hall, the country estate of William Chapman Ralston, San Francisco financier and founder of the Bank of California.